jordankettles/StocktakeCloud/README.md

 ### Client webserver

-The Client webserver runs on an EC2 instance, features a login system for which the client signs up an account (username and password).
-The Client website can:
+The client webserver runs on an EC2 instance, features a login system for which the client signs up an account (username and password).
+The client website can:

 - Request access to their business's stocktake database by entering the username of the admin which has control over the database.
 Once access has been granted, the client can:
   - Read all the products and desired quantities stored in the database.